wehlutyk/thesis/content/3-gistr-3-methods.md

 Finally, note that when exposed to a tree, subjects are always randomly assigned to the tip of one of the branches that have not yet reached the target depth: subjects are thus randomly distributed across branches, but their depth-ordering loosely corresponds to the time of arrival on the tree.
 In particular, if a subject starts the experiment after most other subjects have completed it, he or she will be mostly exposed to utterances deep in the branches.
-Due to the chained nature of the data, there is no economical way of countering this ordering bias.
-^[The following three approaches could be combined to counter ordering bias.
+Due to the chained nature of the data, there is no economical way of countering this ordering bias.^[ The following three approaches could be combined to counter ordering bias.
 (1) Have each subject do a single trial, that is, use as many subjects as there are reformulations in the full experiment;
 this is extremely expensive as there is a fixed minimal price for each subject, corresponding to the time needed to explore the interface, answer the initial questionnaire, and train for the main task.
 (2) Have each subject wait an adjustable amount of time between each trial, to open the possibility for ordering subjects differently than their time of arrival;